jhelvy/solar-learning-2021/data/README.md

 ### Germany data

 **PV Module Cost**: Data are in the `germany/fraunhofer_fig2.csv` file.
-These data were extracted using the [Engauge Digitizer](https://markummitchell.github.io/engauge-digitizer/) tool to digitize the data in the `germany/Fraunhofer-recent-facts-about-photovoltaics-in-germany-Fig2.png` image, which was sourced from the Fraunhofer report located at `germany/recent-facts-about-photovoltaics-in-germany.pdf`.
+These data were extracted using the {digitize} package from the `germany/Fraunhofer-recent-facts-about-photovoltaics-in-germany-Fig2.png` image, which was sourced from the Fraunhofer report located at `germany/Fraunhofer_recent-facts-about-photovoltaics-in-germany.pdf`.

 **PV Installed Capacity**: Data are in the `irena/irenaCumCapacityMw.csv` file and were copied from two PDFs from IRENA: `irena/IRENA_RE_Statistics_2016.pdf` and `irena/IRENA_RE_Capacity_Statistics_2021.pdf`, available for download [here](https://www.irena.org/Statistics/Download-Data).
 Direct links: [2016](https://www.irena.org/publications/2016/Jul/Renewable-Energy-Statistics-2016), [2021](https://www.irena.org/publications/2021/March/Renewable-Capacity-Statistics-2021)